Stillerman/speaker-detect/README.md

    python p2p_volume_monitor.py
    ```

-3. Enter your name and a room name, then click "Join Room".
+3. Enter your name and a room name, the uri of the server and then click "Join Room".

 4. The application will display the volume status of all participants in the room.
 Green indicates muted or zero volume, while red indicates unmuted with volume above zero.